Sam00Edwards/book-nook/README.md

 The Book Nook is a fictional book-shop and tea-room located in the heart of Limerick City, at the famous Milk Market.

-Using a Dark Academia inspired colour pallet and concepts the website aims to show users and customers the numerous different teas, coffees, seasonal treats and cold drinks on offer.
+Using a Dark Academia inspired colour palette and concepts the website aims to show users and customers the numerous different teas, coffees, seasonal treats and cold drinks on offer.
 Many of the options are caffeine free, gluten free or vegan.

 The Book Nook offers the opportunity to sit by a roaring fire with a cup or pot of tea while reading.
 Vintage books are also available to purchase, however an appointment must be made ahead of time as they are quite fragile.